Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 - Sleep properly

-Adding such foods everyday may be beneficial as the anti-inflammatory foods may help for controlling blood sugar & may aid in the health of metabolic processes.
+Adding such foods everyday may be beneficial as the anti-inflammatory foods help to control the blood sugar & may aid in the health of metabolic processes.

 Minor modifications can help to control blood sugar.